Upper Lake Valley AVA

-The AVA lies within the established multi-county North Coast AVA and partially intersects the established Clear Lake AVA.
-Upper Lake Valley encompasses approximately 17360 acre and, at the outset, 16 commercial vineyards were cultivating approximately 300 acre.
+The AVA lies within the established multi-county North Coast and regional Clear Lake appellations.
+Upper Lake Valley encompasses approximately 17360 acre and, at the outset, contained 16 commercial vineyards cultivating approximately 300 acre with only one bonded winery, Nice Wine Co., that was acquired in 2018 by Shannon Family of Wines.
 At the time the petition was submitted, at least one additional vineyard was planned.

-Upper Lake Valley is elevated between 1326 and 2820 ft above sea level in a series of valleys north of the unincorporated towns of Upper Lake and south of the Mendocino National Forest (Bachelor Valley, Middle Creek Valley, Clover Valley), and a stretch of Clear Lake's north shore which extends from Upper Lake in the west to the unincorporated community of Nice to the east.
+Upper Lake Valley is elevated between 1326 and 2820 ft above sea level in a series of valleys north of the unincorporated towns of Upper Lake and south of the Mendocino National Forest (Bachelor Valley, Middle Creek Valley, Clover Valley), and a stretch of Clear Lake's north shore extends from Upper Lake in the west to the unincorporated community of Nice to the east.

-The Elk Mountain Valley appellation was originally proposed, but after consultation with the TTB, it was abandoned in 2018 for the more encompassing Upper Lake Valley petition.
+The "Elk Mountain Valley" appellation was originally proposed, but after consultation with the TTB, it was abandoned in 2018 favoring the Upper Lake Valley petition.

-The Clear Lake AVA boundaries were slightly modified in order to fully encompass Upper Lake Valley appellation that lies in the Upper Lake Groundwater Basin on four water-bearing formations: Quaternary alluvium, Pleistocene terrace deposits, Pleistocene lake and floodplain deposits, and Plio-Pleistocene cache creek.
-The petition mentions that the basin "contains high levels of ammonia, phosphorous [sic], chloride, iron, boron, and manganese".
-56 percent of the area are made out of loam soil variations: Millsholm–Skyhigh-Bressa, Still–Lupoyoma, and Tulelake–Fluvaquentic–Haplawuolls.
+The Clear Lake AVA boundaries were slightly modified to fully encompass the Upper Lake Valley appellation that lies in the Upper Lake Groundwater Basin on four water-bearing formations: Quaternary alluvium, Pleistocene terrace deposits, Pleistocene lake and floodplain deposits, and Plio-Pleistocene cache creek.
+The petition mentions that the basin "contains high levels of ammonia, phosphorus, chloride, iron, boron, and manganese."
+Fifty-six percent of the area are composed of loam soil variations: Millsholm–Skyhigh-Bressa, Still–Lupoyoma, and Tulelake–Fluvaquentic–Haplawuolls.
 Constant, gentle winds keep grapes and leaf canopies cool and dry, and reduce the risk of mildew.
-Vineyards in the appellations are mostly planted on gentle slopes, favoring drainage.
+Vineyards in the appellation are mostly planted on gentle, drainage favoring slopes.

-Only one bonded winery is contained within the Upper Lake Valley AVA, the Nice Wine Co., which was acquired in 2018 by Shannon Family of Wines.